thetradedesk/ttd-workflows-python/docs/sdks/bulkjobs/README.md

 ## get_status

-Get the status of a bulk job you submitted earlier
+Get the status of a bulk job workflow you submitted earlier

 ### Example Usage